1995 Chicago heat wave: Victims

 Eric Klinenberg, author of the 2002 book Heat Wave: A Social Autopsy of Disaster in Chicago, has noted that the map of heat-related deaths in Chicago mirrors the map of poverty.
-Most of the heat wave victims were the elderly poor living in the heart of the city, who either had no working air conditioning or could not afford to turn it on.
+Most of the heat wave victims were the elderly poor living in the heart of the city, who either had no air conditioning, or had air conditioning but could not afford to turn it on.
 Many older citizens were also hesitant to open windows and doors at night for fear of crime.
 Elderly women, who may have been more socially engaged, were less vulnerable than elderly men.
 By contrast, during the heat waves of the 1930s, many residents slept outside in the parks or along the shore of Lake Michigan.

 Because of the nature of the disaster, and the slow response of authorities to recognize it, no official "death toll" has been determined.
 However, figures show that 739 additional people died in that particular week above the usual weekly average.
 Further epidemiologic analysis showed that Black residents were more likely to die than White residents, and that Hispanic residents had an unusually low death rate due to heat.
 At the time, many Black residents lived in areas of sub-standard housing and less cohesive neighborhoods, while Hispanic residents at the time lived in places with higher population density, and more social cohesion.

 Mortality displacement refers to the deaths that occur during a heat wave that would have occurred anyway in a near future, but which were precipitated by the heat wave itself.
 In other words, people who are already very ill and close to death (expected to die, for instance, within days or a few weeks) might die sooner than they might have otherwise, because of the impact of the heat wave on their health.
 However, because their deaths have been hastened by the heat wave, in the months that follow the number of deaths becomes lower than average.
 This is also called a harvesting effect, in which part of the expected (future) mortality shifts forward a few weeks to the period of the heat wave.
 Initially some public officials suggested that the high death toll during the weeks of the heat wave was due to mortality displacement; an analysis of the data later found that mortality displacement during the heat wave was limited to about 26% of the estimated 692 excess deaths in the period between June 21 and August 10, 1995.
 Mortality risks affected Black residents disproportionally.
 Appropriately targeted interventions may have a tangible effect on life expectancy.

 In August, the remains of forty-one victims whose bodies had not been claimed were buried in a mass grave in Homewood, Illinois.